-equitable health and disability services underpinned by Pacific worldviews and developed in collaboration with Pacific peoples for improved health outcomes.
 Subsection 1.3: My rights during service delivery The People: My rights have meaningful effect through the actions and behaviours of others.
 Te Tiriti:Service providers recognise Māori mana motuhake (self-determination).
 As service providers: We provide services and support to people in a way that upholds their rights and complies with legal requirements.
 FA The Code of Health and Disability Services Consumers' Rights (the Code) is displayed in English and te reo Māori.
-Eight residents (five hospital residents and three rest home residents, including two younger persons with a disability [YPD]) and five family/whānau (four hospital and one rest home) interviewed reported that all staff respected their rights, that they were supported to know and understand their rights.
-Care plans reviewed were resident centred and evidenced input into their care and choice/independence.
+Four residents (four hospital residents) and four family/whānau (three rest home and one hospital) reported that all staff respected their rights, and that they were supported to know and understand their rights.
+Care plans reviewed were resident centred and evidenced input into their care and their choice/independence are respected.
 Staff have completed training on the Code of Rights.
 Subsection 1.5: I am protected from abuse The People: I feel safe and protected from abuse.
 Te Tiriti: Service providers provide culturally and clinically safe services for Māori, so they feel safe and are protected from abuse.
 As service providers: We ensure the people using our services are safe and protected from abuse.
-FA Arvida St Allisa policies prevent any form of discrimination, coercion, harassment, or any other exploitation.
+FA Lake Wakatipu Care Centre policies prevent any form of discrimination, coercion, harassment, or any other exploitation.
 Cultural days are held to celebrate diversity.
 A staff code of conduct is discussed during the new employee's induction to the service.
 The code of conduct addresses harassment, racism, and bullying.
 Staff sign to acknowledge that they accept the code of conduct as part of the employment process.
 Professional boundaries are defined in job descriptions.
 Staff interviews confirmed their understanding of professional boundaries, including the boundaries of their role and responsibilities.
 Professional boundaries are covered as part of orientation.
 Staff complete education on orientation and annually as per the training plan on how to identify abuse and neglect.
 Staff are educated on how to value the older person, showing them respect and dignity.
-The Arvida model of care is based on the 'Attitude of Living Well' framework that covers every aspect of life: eating well, moving well, thinking well, resting well, and engaging well and ensure wellbeing outcomes for all residents.
 All residents and families/whānau interviewed confirmed that the staff are very caring, supportive, and respectful.
 The service implements a process to manage residents' comfort funds, such as sundry expenses.
+Subsection 1.7: I am informed and able to make choices The people: I know I will be asked for my views.
+My choices will be respected when making decisions about my wellbeing.
+If my choices cannot be upheld, I will be provided with information that supports me to understand why.
+FA There are policies around informed consent that include best tikanga practice.
+Family/whānau interviewed stated they are provided with choice when treatment is discussed.
+The informed consent process follows the guidelines of the Code of Health and Disability Services Consumers' Rights.
+Staff completed education in Code of Rights.
+Files reviewed had all completed informed consent documents on file.